 Key Results

 The Grey Book is responsible for elimination of some of the proverbial bureaucratic barriers.
 Based on NALED’s initiative, to name a few examples, the wage tax and social security contributions are now paid to a single account instead of 12 different accounts, the institutions no longer require that an excerpt from public records is not older than six months, the employment booklets are no longer used, the health insurance card are verified automatically, and the construction permitting procedures have been significantly improved.
 New businesses obtain a tax identification number (TIN) in BRA in a much easier fashion and if they are micro or small enterprises they are exempted from the signage fee.
 Pregnant women and new mothers no longer need to collect dozens of different original documents and certified copies to exercise the right to allowance during pregnancy and maternity leave, new employees are now registered electronically via online portal of the central registry of compulsory social insurance (CRCSI) and businesses do not need to provide a seal to open a bank account and conduct a payments.
 A unique place for the registration of property in the cadastre through the eCounter was established, which decreased the number of institutions that buyers need to go, while the procedure of property tax claim for citizens and businesses has been simplified.
 The implementation of the new Law on Fiscalization and the Law on Electronic Invoicing (the two long-standing recommendations of the Grey Book) will have a positive effect on reducing the grey economy, but also on the work of businesses.
 The whole procedure of buying and selling the used motor vehicles among the citizens has been relieved and simplified for the calculation and payments of the tax on the transfer of absolute rights, electronic payments of fees and levies for the services provided by the Ministry of Interior, without providing a proof of payments was enabled, the Central Register of Real Owners in food manufacturing has been digitalized, all of which represents the realization of the initiatives and policy reforms proposed by NALED in the previous years.
+In the previous five years the tax burden on net wages has been decreased by 2 percentage points (from 63% to 61%).

 The major part of the debt has been incurred due to medicines delivered through centralized public procurement system ...Read more